Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Preliminaries

 \subsection{Proximal Tools}

 The optimization problem of TSSTF that will be formulated in Sec.~\ref{ssec: formulation} consists of nonsmooth convex functions.
-To solve such a problem, we introduce the notion of the {\it proximity operator} of index $\gamma > 0$ of $f \in \Gamma_0(\mathbb{R}^{WHB})$ as follows:
+To solve such a problem, we introduce the notion of the {\it proximity operator} of $f \in \Gamma_0(\mathbb{R}^{WHB})$ with a parameter $\gamma > 0$ as follows: